Cloud telephone system: The 5 most common mistakes when switching and how to avoid them!

 How do you avoid this mistake?

-- Check integration: Work with CANCOM's solution experts to make sure the cloud PBX works optimally with your organization's existing systems.
+- Check integration: Check with solution experts to ensure that the cloud telephone system works optimally with the existing systems in your company.

-- API usage: If required for specific integrations, CANCOM offers the appropriate expertise for implementation.
+- API usage: If required for specific integrations, providers offer corresponding expertise for implementation.

 4. Security gaps when switching to cloud telephone systems

-Security is a key issue when switching to a cloud-based solution.
+Security is a key issue when switching to a cloud telephone system.
 As cloud telephone systems are usually accessible via the internet, there is a risk that they will be vulnerable to cyber attacks if they are not adequately secured.

 What happens?